Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 \begin{conjecture}[Non-localized data defocusing GWP conjecture] One dimensional dispersive flows on the real line with cubic defocusing nonlinearities and small initial data have global in time, scattering solutions. \end{conjecture}

+Critically, compared with any earlier work in this direction, this conjecture requires neither localization nor higher regularity for the initial data.
 The main result of \cite{IT-global} asserts that this conjecture is true in the semilinear setting under suitable assumptions, most notably that the dispersion relation is the Schr\"odinger dispersion relation.
 That was the first global in time well-posedness result of this type.
-Scattering here is interpreted in a weak sense, to mean that the solution satisfies global $L^6$ Strichartz estimates and bilinear $L^2$ bounds.
-This is because of the strong nonlinear effects, which preclude any classical scattering for the problem.
+Scattering here is interpreted in a weak sense, to mean that the solution satisfies global $L^6_{t,x}$ Strichartz estimates and bilinear $L^2_{t,x}$ bounds.
+This is due to the strong nonlinear effects, which preclude any classical scattering for this class of problems.

 Our work here establishes the above conjecture for 1D quasilinear Schr\"{o}dinger flows, and represents the first validation of the conjecture in a quasilinear setting.
 Precisely, we show that if the problem has \emph{phase rotation symmetry} and is \emph{conservative and defocusing}, then small data in Sobolev spaces yields global, scattering solutions.
-This is the first result of this type for 1D quasilinear dispersive flows.
-Furthermore, we prove it at the minimal Sobolev regularity as in our local well-posedness result.
+This constitutes the first result of this kind for any 1D quasilinear dispersive flow.
+Furthermore, we prove it at the same minimal Sobolev regularity as in our local well-posedness result.

-The defocusing condition for the nonlinearity is essential in our global result.
+The defocusing condition for the nonlinearity is essential for our global result.
 In the focusing case, the existence of small solitons generally prevents global, scattering solutions.
-Nevertheless, in another recent paper the authors have conjectured that long time solutions can be obtained on a potentially optimal time-scale:
+Nonetheless, in another recent paper, \cite{IT-focusing}, the authors conjectured that long-time solutions can be obtained on an optimal\footnote{The optimality should be interpreted as valid for generic problems within the class of evolutions for which the conjecture applies.} time-scale:

-\begin{conjecture}[Non-localized data long time well-posedness conjecture] One dimensional \\ \mbox{dispersive} flows on the real line with cubic conservative nonlinearities and initial data of size $\epsilon \ll 1$ have long time solutions on the $\epsilon^{-8}$ time-scale. \end{conjecture}

-The conservative assumption here is very natural, and heuristically aims to prevent nonlinear ode blow-up of solutions with wave packet localization.
+\begin{conjecture}[Non-localized data long-time well-posedness conjecture] One-dimensional \\ \mbox{dispersive} flows on the real line with cubic conservative nonlinearities, and initial data of size $\epsilon \ll 1$, have long-time solutions on the $\epsilon^{-8}$ time-scale. \end{conjecture} The conservative assumption here is very natural, and heuristically aims to prevent nonlinear ode blow-up of solutions with wave packet localization. \\

 A third goal of this paper is to also prove this second conjecture for 1D quasilinear Schr\"{o}dinger flows with cubic, conservative nonlinearities.
-This is also done at minimal regularity, as in our local well-posedness result.
+This is also achieved at minimal regularity, as in our local well-posedness result below.